avdstaaij/gdpc/docs/source/getting-started/tutorial_house.md

 placeCuboid(editor, (x, y, z), (x+4, y, z+4), Block("stone_bricks"))
 ```

-Sidenote: we can use another helper, {func}`.placeRectOutline`, to visualize the
+Side-note: we can use another helper, {func}`.placeRectOutline`, to visualize the
 (X,Z)-rectangle of the build area.
 We won't include this in any further
 examples, but if you're ever confused about where the build area is, you can add
 it in.